 - Graded a near-perfect MS69 by the NGC.

-The reverse side of the coin features the image of a heraldic eagle.
-It was designed by John Mercanti, chief engraver for the US Mint.
-Mercanti’s created an image that included an eagle set behind a shield, clutching arrows in one talon and an olive branch in the other.
-The 13 stars over its head represent the original American colonies.
+The reverse side of the coin features imagery designed by John Mercanti, a chief engraver with the United States Mint.
+His depiction includes a bald eagle resting behind a shield.
+The eagle clutches the arrows of war in one talon, and an olive branch of peace in the other.